 3DS Max has been used for films such as Avatar and Iron Man, games like Call of Duty: Black Ops III, and a wide range of complex architectural and interior design projects.

 Having read this, you may think that 3DS Max sounds similar to Autodesk’s Maya, which is true in some ways, but there are also important differences to consider.
-For example, 3DS Max is generally regarded as better for modeling and Maya better for animation.
+For example, 3DS Max is generally regarded as better for modeling, and Maya is better for animation.

-Also, 3DS Max is thought by many professionals to be better suited to architecture and game development, while Maya has a more comprehensive and advanced toolset which is more complex to learn.
+Also, 3DS Max is thought by many professionals to be better suited to architecture and game development, while Maya has a more comprehensive and advanced toolset that is more complex to learn.

 If you enjoyed this article, check out our other 3D software guides to learn more: